 There is a hype around everything these days, the same way there was one big hype around Rails and developers trying so hard to use it for everything.

-I don’t know how Meteor can actually be called a killer solution (Why Meteor will kill Ruby on Rails) with some serious limitations (my opinion).
+I don’t know how Meteor can actually be called a killer solution) with some serious limitations (my opinion).

 Also, I don’t want to sound biased or like beating on Meteor, because I use both Meteor + Rails actively and in some cases Meteor on Rails, or having Rails listen to Meteor forming an API.

 Meteor is still version 1.1, I’m sure in near future it will adopt lots of new patterns and packages that can be relied on 100% for bigger web solutions.